Ottoman Bulgaria: Spread of Islam

-The Ottomans did not normally require the Christians to become Muslims.
-Nevertheless, there were many cases of individual or mass conversion, especially in the Rhodopes.
+However, Ottomans never pursued or practiced forced Islamisation of the Bulgarian population, as had earlier been claimed by Communist Bulgarian historiography.
+According to scholarly consensus, conversion to Islam was voluntary as it offered Bulgarians religious and economic benefits.
 According to Thomas Walker Arnold, Islam was not spread by force in the areas under the control of the Ottoman Sultan.
 A 17th-century author said: Meanwhile he (the Turk) wins (converts) by craft more than by force, and snatches away Christ by fraud out of the hearts of men.
 For the Turk, it is true, at the present time compels no country by violence to apostatise; but he uses other means whereby imperceptibly he roots out Christianity...